niklases/PyPEF/README.md

 ```

 After accepting all steps, the conda setup should also be written to your `~/.bashrc`file, so that you can call anaconda typing `conda`.
-To setup a new environment you just need to specify the name of the environment and the Python version, e.g.
+To setup a new environment you just need to specify the name of the environment and the Python version, e.g.:

 ```
 conda create --name pypef python=3.7
 ```

-To activate the environment you can define
+To activate the environment you can define:

 ```
 conda activate pypef